rhythm-patel/IIITD_Canteen/README.md

 This platform has a login system to make sure only authorised individuals can place order.
 The menu would be time sensitive i.e. various items will be shown when they are available at a particular time.

-This platform is implemented in DJANGO so it is fast flexible, reliable and optimised.
+This platform is implemented in DJANGO so it is fast, flexible, reliable and optimised.

 The web app is still under development.